 Sending items abroad

 The recipient may then have to pay customs or VAT charges and a handling fee in the receiving country before they can claim the parcel.
 These charges will depend on the country you are sending to, the value of the item and whether it is a gift or commercial goods.
+Items from Northern Ireland to the EU should not be subject to customs processes and should continue to flow smoothly.

 When sending items to the EU, see guidance from the European Commission around VAT thresholds.
 The EU's Import One Stop Shop (IOSS) can also help you start, or continue, trading from Great Britain to the EU.
 For further details about IOSS and how Royal Mail can help, please visit our main Import One Stop Shop (IOSS) page.